langkemaoxin/langkemaoxin/README.md

 I have been a (Net&Java) developer for 12 years at Chengdu,SiChuan Province.
 Recently, I found that my code was not elegant enough, so I decided to learn from others.

+## Daily Work
+Foucs On English And AI,Like to Explore Funny Github Repository

 ### My Blog WebSite
 https://code-corey.github.io/